mglaman/commerce_avatax/README.txt

 INTRODUCTION
 ============
-The Drupal Commerce Connector for Avalara is a Drupal compliant module that integrates the Drupal Commerce check-out process with AvaTax from Avalara, Inc. and is used for Tax calculations and Tax compliance.
+The Drupal Commerce Connector for Avatax is a Drupal compliant module that integrates the Drupal Commerce check-out process with AvaTax from Avalara, Inc. and is used for Tax calculations and Tax compliance.